digital-botanical-gardens-initiative/dbgi-green-paper/manuscript.md

 ## Abstract {.page_break_before}

+The Digital Botanical Gardens Initiative (DBGI) ambitions to explore innovative solutions for the collection, management and sharing of digital information acquired on living botanical collections.
+A particular focus will be placed on the large scale characterization of the chemodiversity of living plants collections through mass spectrometric approaches.
+The acquired data will be structured, organized and connected with relevant metadata through semantic web technology.
+The gathered knowledge will then inform ecosystem functioning research and orient biodiversity conservation projects.
+The DBGI initially aims to take advantage of the readily available living collections of Swiss botanical gardens to establish robust and scalable chemo- and biodiversity digitisation workflows.
+The ultimate goal is to apply these approaches in the field and at the global scale in wild ecosystems.

+## Goals {.page_break_before}

+The main goals of the DBGI are resumed in Figure 1.
+Some details are given hereafter:

+1. Establish chemical extracts libraries of Swiss botanical gardens.
+These chemical libraries can be considered as complementary to herbarium samples.
+They are easily conserved over time and in a reasonable space.
+They represent the chemical diversity of a sample.
+They can be easily aliquoted.
+They can be screened for bioassays.

+2. Digitize, through mass spectrometry, the chemodiversity of Swiss botanical gardens.
+Here high-resolution mass spectrometry is considered as a digital scanner allowing to capture the chemical fingerprint of the profiled sample.
+State-of-the-art computational metabolomics solutions are used to organize and annotate the acquired spectra with molecular data.

+3. Gather chemical information and relevant samples metadata in a tailored knowledge graph.
+Chemical information acquired at the previous step (spectra and chemical structures) are connected to relevant samples metadata (taxonomy, phenology, geolocalisation, time of collection etc.).
+For this semantic web technologies (namely the RDF data model) are employed and a tailored knowledge graph is established.

+4. Connect to existing ontologies (bio, chemo) and biodiversity digitization projects.
+Chemical and biological objects of the graph are connected to relevant pre-established ontologies (e.g. CHEBI, Plants Ontology) and data graphs (e.g. Wikidata).
+Connection with complementary biodiversity digitization efforts will be done (e.g BiCIKL https://bicikl-project.eu/, Dissco https://www.dissco.eu/ )

+5. Establish web and programmatic interfaces for the query of the acquired knowledge.
+A web interface will allow a convenient access to the data acquired within the framework of the project.
+A dashboard will allow simple visualizations (e.g pie charts, barplots, treemap) to interpret the data.
+In addition a SPARQL endpoint and an application programming interface (API) will allow retrieval of data programmatically.

+6. Illustrate the feasibility and advantages of an end-to-end Open Science project.
+The DBGI will strictly follow the Open Science guidelines by using open-source software and making available the acquired data and scripts under an open license agreement.
+In addition the DBGI results will be published at the moment they are acquired (previous to formal publication or even pre-prints) thus following the Open Notebook Science concepts.

+7. Establish robust and scalable workflows for the digitization of wild ecosystems biodiversity.
+The DBGI, albeit ambitious, is a pilot project.
+The future objective is to propose digitization workflows for the characterization of the wild ecosystems chemodiversity, on a global scale.

+8. Provide "molecular arguments" for biodiversity conservation policies.
+The ultimate goal of DBGI is to use all the gathered metabolic information to support, extend or implement conservation efforts worldwide.
+We believe that by providing chemical maps of the landscape it will be possible to contribute to the prioritization of conservation and restoration targets .
+In other words, by establishing large scale chemical maps we expect to provide “molecular arguments” to biodiversity conservation endeavors (e.g. “This piece of land has a high content of antibacterial scaffolds.” or “This place might be poor in species diversity but rich in a rare chemodiversity”.)

 This manuscript is a template (aka "rootstock") for [Manubot](https://manubot.org/ "Manubot"), a tool for writing scholarly manuscripts.
 Use this template as a starting point for your manuscript.